quodlibet/quodlibet/README.rst

 check out the
 `development documentation <https://quodlibet.readthedocs.org/en/latest/development/overview.html>`_.

-For how to use the apps, consult the `User Guide <https://quodlibet.readthedocs.io/en/latest/guide/>`_
+For how to use the apps, consult the `user guide <https://quodlibet.readthedocs.io/en/latest/guide/>`_.

 Contact
 -------